 - 5 Ways to Prevent Teacher Burnout

-While one may experience burnout at some point in their lives, there are ways to recover from it and come back equipped with the right tools that help with efficiency and productivity.
+While one may experience burnout at some point in their life, there are ways to recover from it and come back equipped with the right tools that help with efficiency and productivity.

 What is teacher burnout?

-Teacher burnout is a condition where regardless of their level of experience or commitment to their profession, the person is no longer able to work or derive pleasure from their job.
-Downplaying the emotional exhaustion and decreased motivation in teachers leads to burnout.
+Teacher burnout is a condition where, regardless of their level of experience or commitment to their profession, the person is no longer able to work or derive pleasure from their job.
+Downplaying emotional exhaustion and decreased motivation in teachers leads to burnout.

-While burnout could look very different in everyone, it affects the mental, physical, and emotional health that has serious implications to their environment.
-The crushing workload of delivering lectures, grading effectively and their domestic responsibilities like no childcare and school have found educators go through burnout and also witness lower performances.
+While burnout could look very different in everyone, it typically affects mental, physical, and emotional health which has serious implications for their personal environment.
+The crushing workload of delivering lectures, grading effectively, and their domestic responsibilities like no childcare and school have caused educators to go through burnout and also witness lower performances.

-While students were coping with the stress of remote education during the pandemic, educators also assumed the role of counselors and edtech experts suppressing their own mental health challenges as they took on these additional responsibilities.
-Teachers need support not only to avoid burnout but also to maintain their enthusiasm for teaching.
+While students were coping with the stress of remote education during the pandemic, educators also assumed the role of counsellors and ed-tech experts suppressing their own mental health challenges as they took on these additional responsibilities.
+Teachers need support not only to avoid burnout but to maintain their enthusiasm for teaching.

-Teacher burnout is on the rise, and it's costing the schools dearly.
+Teacher burnout is on the rise, and it's costing schools dearly.

 What are the 4 Stages of Teacher burnout?

-Experiencing teacher burnout is not just restricted to the individual, unfortunately, but it also impacts students, their peers, and family members.
-Identifying and uncovering the level of burnout before it's too late is crucial before finding ways to mitigate effects of teacher burnout.
+Experiencing teacher burnout is not just restricted to the individual, as it also impacts students, their peers, and family members.
+Identifying and uncovering the level of burnout before it's too late is crucial before finding ways to mitigate the effects of teacher burnout.